|

 - Vassals and Ship Contributions:

-- Altogether 14 vassals are listed, and they are to turn up with a total of 776 vessels.
+- Altogether 14 vassals are listed, and they are to turn up with a total of 776 vessels, plus Williams flagship the

 - While not all ships were necessarily longships, they served various purposes, including cargo transport for supplies